Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Gala

-For galas, elegance, timing, controlled volume and stage impact matter.
-A larger lineup can frame award moments, dinner, show parts and a later dance floor with much more premium impact.
+Galas call for elegance, timing, controlled volume and stage presence.
+A larger lineup can carry award moments, dinner, show segments and the late-night dance floor with far more impact.

 For private celebrations and birthdays, the right size strongly depends on the room, guest count and desired dance-floor energy.
 Compact can be elegant; larger can feel stronger and more versatile.